benjaminion/upgrading-ethereum-book/src/book.md

 '4f4250c05956f5c2b87129cf7372f14dd576fc152543bf7042e963196b843fe6'
 ```

-The `source` and `target` are once again containers, having type [`Checkpoint`](/part3/containers/dependencies#checkpoint).
+The `source` and `target` are once again containers, both having type [`Checkpoint`](/part3/containers/dependencies#checkpoint).
 The `Checkpoint` type is simple to Merkleize with the knowledge we have.
-So, putting everything together, we can find the hash tree root of the `data` field "by hand" as follows.
+So, putting everything together, we can find the hash tree root of the `data` field by hand as follows.

 ```python
 assert(a.data.hash_tree_root() == merkleize_chunks(